 We had the designs built out and used by our customers and target users (surgical residents).
 We came to the final consensus that this would be the design/color scheme for the first updated version of the dashboard.
-The colors would need to be updated but would be focused on following our 1st updated release.
+The colors would need to be updated to reflect our brand but would be focused on following our 1st updated release.

 Releasing the Dashboard and Receiving Feedback